 Before applying, you’ll need to check if your company is eligible for this grant based on the criterias set by the Malaysian government:

-i) The SME must be at least 60% owned by Malaysian;
+i) The SME must be at least 60% owned by a Malaysian;

 ii) Registered under the relevant laws of Malaysia & classified as SME;

-iii) Been in operation for at least one (1) year;
+iii) Been in operation for at least six (6) months; and

 After checking your eligibility, businesses can start on the application process by following these steps:

 1) Reaching Out To A Technology Solution Provider (TSPs)